evolution-gaming/scala-bootcamp/ReadMe.md

 - Open the project in IntelliJ IDEA and run tests there (right-click on `scala-bootcamp` project in the left panel and click `Run ScalaTests in ‘scala…’`)

 The tests will fail (for now), this is normal and expected.

+If the tests do not compile, this is usually because the JDK used is too old.
+Make sure you use a recent JDK.

 ### Troubleshooting